pingidentity/terraform-provider-pingfederate/docs/resources/data_store.md

 Optional:

-- `inherited` (Boolean) Whether this table is inherited from its parent instance.
+- `inherited` (Boolean, Deprecated) Whether this table is inherited from its parent instance.
 If true, the rows become read-only.
 The default value is false.
 - `rows` (Attributes List) List of table rows. (see [below for nested schema](#nestedatt--custom_data_store--configuration--tables--rows))

 <a id="nestedatt--custom_data_store--configuration--tables--rows"></a>